 Review of Decision The Plan Administrator will review its determination within sixty (60) days after receipt of a request for review.
 After considering all materials presented by the Claimant, the Plan Administrator will render a written opinion, written in a manner calculated to be understood by the Claimant, setting forth the specific reasons for the decision and containing specific references to the pertinent provisions of this Agreement on which the decision is based.
 If special circumstances require that the sixty (60) day time period be extended, the Plan Administrator will so notify the Claimant and will render the decision as soon as possible, but no later than one hundred twenty (120) days after receipt of the request for review.

-Advice of Minister’s decision (2) The Minister shall within two months after receipt of the said proposals pursuant to subclause (1) of Clause 4 or where the said proposals are to be assessed under section 40(1)(b) of the EP Act or where laws relating to traditional usage apply, then within two months after service on him of an authority under section 45(7) of the EP Act or satisfaction of the requirements under laws relating to traditional usage (as the case may be) give notice to the Company of his decision in respect to the proposals.
+Advice of Minister’s decision (2) The Minister shall, within two months after receipt of proposals pursuant to subclause (1) of Clause 9 or, where the proposals are to be assessed under section 40(1)(b) of the EP Act or where laws relating to traditional usage apply, then within two months after service on him of an authority under section 45(7) of the EP Act or satisfaction of the requirements under laws relating to traditional usage (as the case may be), give notice to the Joint Venturers of his decision in respect to the proposals.
+Consultation with Minister

 Decision of the Arbitrator The decision of the arbitrator shall be final, binding, and enforceable on the Parties.
 The arbitrator shall have the power to dispose of a grievance by any arrangement deemed just and equitable.
 However, the arbitrator shall not have the power to change this Agreement by altering, modifying, or amending any provision.